Jesterhearts/piece/README.md

   - The two-stage build process allows the binary proto files to be exported at build time, while allowing changes to the yaml & proto card definitions (including changing proto tag numbers - normally a nono).
+- Proto reflection allows a minimal editor to be built very easily.

 ---